 The scope of discovery in the US is significantly broader than in most foreign jurisdictions.
-As a result, foreign manufacturers are often hesitant to produce evidence in a US proceeding that would be considered off-limits in their own country.
-The applicability of the Hague Convention on the Taking of Evidence Abroad in Civil or Commercial Matters (Hague Convention on Taking of Evidence) is relevant (23 UST.
+Therefore, foreign manufacturers are often hesitant to produce evidence in a US proceeding that would be considered off-limits in their own jurisdiction.
+The applicability of the HCCH Convention on the Taking of Evidence Abroad in Civil and Commercial Matters 1970 (Hague Evidence Convention) (23 UST.
 2555; 847 U.N.T.S.
 231; T.I.A.S.
-No. 7444).
+No. 7444) is relevant.

-The US Supreme Court has rejected the argument that the Hague Convention on Taking of Evidence must be applied exclusively when soliciting discovery from a foreign entity (Societé Nationale Industrielle Aerospatiale v US District Court, 482 US 522, 529 (1987)).
-In fact, the Supreme Court held that the Hague Convention on Taking of Evidence was not even required to be used as a first resort.
-Instead, courts will employ the Hague Convention of Taking of Evidence when it will facilitate discovery abroad.
+The US Supreme Court has rejected the argument that the Hague Evidence Convention must be applied exclusively when soliciting discovery from a foreign entity (Societé Nationale Industrielle Aerospatiale v US District Court, 482 US 522, 529 (1987)).
+In fact, the US Supreme Court held that the Hague Evidence Convention need not be used as a first resort.
+Instead, courts use the Hague Evidence Convention when it will facilitate discovery abroad.

-Despite the non-exclusivity of the Hague Convention on Taking of Evidence, the Supreme Court in Societé Nationale Industrielle Aerospatiale did instruct US courts to "exercise special vigilance to protect foreign litigants from the danger that unnecessary, or unduly burdensome, discovery may place them in a disadvantageous position".
+Despite the non-exclusivity of the Hague Evidence Convention, the US Supreme Court in Societé Nationale Industrielle Aerospatiale did instruct US courts to "exercise special vigilance to protect foreign litigants from the danger that unnecessary, or unduly burdensome, discovery may place them in a disadvantageous position".